Actindo-AG/Documentation/Core1Platform/UserInterface/02_Dashboard.md

     -	*ETL Mapping History*
             Displays a chart with the history of mapping number for the waiting, the successful and all mappings in the *DataHub* module.
     -	*DataHub Flow*
             Displays a flow chart with connection of mappings between the different entities.
-By enabling the *Show Disconnected Nodes* toggle, also those entities without any mapping connection are displayed in the flow chart.   -->
+By enabling the *Show Disconnected Nodes* toggle, also those entities without any mapping connection are displayed in the flow chart.

-    **Order Management (OMS))** <!---Hallo Julian, diese hier habe ich mir zusammengereimt-->
+    **Order Management (OMS)**
     - *Orders*
             Displays the number of orders for the specified time interval.
 In addition, it shows the ratio in percent compared to the previous month.
     - *Dispatched Orders (via AIQS)*